shahmananv13/deepseek-r1-distill/README.md

 2. Once logged in, go to the **Dashboard** and find your **ngrok authentication token**.
 3. Copy the token and paste it into the Colab notebook when prompted to set up ngrok.

-**Note:** Without the ngrok token, the notebook will not establish the required external tunnel.
+**Note:** Without the ngrok token, the notebook will not expose api from local.

 ---